EMagic-Studio/EMagic-Studio.github.io/number_merge_puzzle.md

----
-title: Number Merge Puzzle
----

 **About Number Merge Puzzle**

 Number Merge Puzzle is a fun and relaxing number puzzle game, with no any advertisement.
+It is available in the App Store and Google Play for free.

 **Contact Us**